fsm-secondary-test/datamonkey_test_repo/ams.md

-real time news: we all live in amsterdam in west
+real time news update: we all live in amsterdam in west